-Making the right financial decisions at the right time with the correct amount of precision is crucial for huge corporations as simple mistakes kick back projects, salary payouts, client shipments, etc. There is no room for errors or delays, which is why the tools in corporate financing have to be precise, easy to operate and smart.
-So, the purpose of the banking platform was to become a smart, contextual, digital assistant that would help solve corporate finance challenges as they occur, quickly and effortlessly.
+Making the right financial decisions at the right time with the correct amount of precision is crucial for huge corporations as simple mistakes kick back projects, salary payouts, client shipments, etc. There is no room for errors or delays, which is why the tools in digital corporate financing have to be precise, easy to operate and smart.
+So, the purpose of the banking platform was to become a smart, contextual, assistant that would help solve digital corporate finance challenges as they occur, quickly and effortlessly.

 To execute the scope of this ambitious vision, iGTB's already strongly developed UX team needed “helping hands” that would assist with executing the huge volume of the project.
 It was important that the team who joined the project was experienced and knowledgeable in the field of finance, so that the whole process could rapidly move forward.

 Together with iGTB, UXDA crafted a unique solution that fits user scenarios and created the full visual side of the product with all the representative assets that were brought to developers.